sethianuj/aks-baseline/04-networking.md

 1. Create the regional network hub.

-   > :book: When the networking team created the regional hub for eastus2, it didn't have any spokes yet defined, yet the networking team always lays out a base hub following a standard pattern (defined in `hub-default.bicep`).
+   > :book: When the networking team created the regional hub for eastus, it didn't have any spokes yet defined, yet the networking team always lays out a base hub following a standard pattern (defined in `hub-default.bicep`).
 A hub always contains an Azure Firewall (with some org-wide policies), Azure Bastion, a gateway subnet for VPN connectivity, and Azure Monitor for network observability.
 They follow Microsoft's recommended sizing for the subnets.
    >
    > The networking team has decided that `10.200.[0-9].0` will be where all regional hubs are homed on their organization's network space.
-The `eastus2` hub (created below) will be `10.200.0.0/24`.
+The `eastus` hub (created below) will be `10.200.0.0/24`.
    >
    > Note: The subnets for Azure Bastion and on-prem connectivity are deployed in this reference architecture, but the resources are not deployed.
 Since this reference implementation is expected to be deployed isolated from existing infrastructure; these IP addresses should not conflict with any existing networking you have, even if those IP addresses overlap.
 If you need to connect the reference implementation to existing networks, you will need to adjust the IP space as per your requirements as to not conflict in the reference ARM templates.